prenats/ansible-rams/README.md

 <br>

-1 - [**ubuntu-check-updates**](roles/ubuntu-check-updates/README.md) - Role Description: Check hosts for any pending updates, and list them to the user in console.
+1 - [**ubuntu-check-updates**](roles/ubuntu-check-updates/README.md) - Check hosts for any pending updates, and list them to the user in console.
-2 - [**ubuntu-setup-init**](roles/ubuntu-setup-init/README.md) - Role Description: Automated initial setup and package installation for Ubuntu-based systems.
+2 - [**ubuntu-setup-init**](roles/ubuntu-setup-init/README.md) - Automated initial setup and package installation for Ubuntu-based systems.
-3 - [**ubuntu-nvidia-init**](roles/ubuntu-nvidia-init/README.md) - Role Description: Automated setup for Nvidia GPU drivers and tools on Ubuntu-based systems.
+3 - [**ubuntu-nvidia-init**](roles/ubuntu-nvidia-init/README.md) - Automated setup for Nvidia GPU drivers and tools on Ubuntu-based systems.

 ---